MateuszAmbrozy/ToDo-website/README.md

 ## 5. Summary

 The To-Do application combines backend and frontend technologies, offering users an intuitive and functional interface for task management.
 The use of React, Material-UI, Spring Boot, and PostgreSQL provides a solid foundation for further development and scaling of the application.

----

-This documentation provides an overview of the To-Do web application's structure, functionality, and technology stack.
-It serves as a guide for understanding the application's components and their interactions.